Uranium Dioxide SDS

 • Inform facility safety personnel and follow all instructions.

-• In general, the patient should thoroughly wash the contaminated area with soap and water, taking special care to clean body crevices such as fingernails.
+• The patient should thoroughly wash the contaminated area with soap and water, taking special care to clean body crevices such as fingernails.

-• The patient should monitor for residual contamination or be monitored by another person, as called for by site safety documents.
+• The patient should be monitored by an appropriate person until they are contamination-free, as designated in the site safety documents.

 • Skin injuries and abrasions increase the danger that uranium may penetrate the skin.
 It is best not to shave the patient or to use harsh brushes.